patrickfav/uber-adb-tools/README.md

-# Uber Uninstaller for Android
+# Uber Adb Tools for Android
-A simple tool that makes it more convenient to uninstall multiple apps by e.g. providing wildcards and multiple devices.
+A simple tool that makes it more convenient to **install and uninstall multiple apps on multiple devices** with one command.
+Additionally uninstalling allows to use **wildcards as package name**.
 This is basically a front-end for the [Android Debug Bridge (ADB)](https://developer.android.com/studio/command-line/adb.html) which is required to run.

 Main features:

-* Wildcard support for package names at the end or middle of the filter string: `com.android.*` or `com.android.*e`
+* Wildcard support for package names when uninstalling at the end or middle of the filter string: `com.android.*` or `com.android.*e`
 * Possible to provide multiple packages to uninstall: `com.android.*,com.google.*,org.wiki*`
+* Installing multiple apks with one command
-* Uninstalling on all connected devices
+* Installing/Uninstalling on all connected devices

 Basic usage:

+    java -jar uber-adbtool.jar -install /folder/apks/
-    java -jar uber-uninstaller-android.jar -p com.your.packa*
+    java -jar uber-adbtool.jar -uninstall com.your.packa*

 [![asciicast](https://asciinema.org/a/86433.png)](https://asciinema.org/a/86433)